 Those old behaviors can be unlearned, but they can’t be forgotten.
 Without reinforcement, it’s easy for your salespeople to fall back on old habits.
 Your employees can become disengaged and disinterested—standing around checking Facebook, or congregating in the backroom or office.

 Once this happens, it doesn’t take long for your employees to find customers disengaged and disinterested in your merchandise.
 Constant training, evaluation, and retraining will keep your employees on track.

 We've all gone on a diet to try to lose weight but rarely sustained results.
-That's because until the underlying behaviors are changed, its to easy to revert to the familiar patterns.
+That's because until the underlying behaviors are changed, it's too easy to revert to the familiar patterns.

 My retail sales training program SalesRX requires ample time to master.
-Like my in-person sales training boot-camps, this program is not designed to be rushed through, just for the sake of completing the program.
-It is designed to alter the entire culture of your retail business to become customer-centric, bringing the best of your employees out and selling your merchandise in a compelling way.
+Like my in-person sales training boot camps, this program is not designed to be rushed through, just for the sake of completing the program.
+It is designed to alter the entire culture of your retail business to become customer-centric, bringing out the best in your employees and selling your merchandise in a compelling way.

 Whether you use my system or one of your own, training is about changing attitudes and behaviors that have been developed over many years first.

-Retail sales training takes time but when properly done, achieves higher average sale, greater conversion rates and lower employee turnover.
+Retail sales training takes time but when properly done, achieves higher average sales, greater conversion rates, and lower employee turnover.